Particular/docs.particular.net/servicecontrol/plugins.md

 If a heartbeat message is not received by ServiceControl from an endpoint, that endpoint is marked as "inactive".
 An inactive endpoint indicates that there is a failure in the communication path between ServiceControl and the monitored endpoint.
 For example, such failures may be caused by a failure of the endpoint itself, a communication failure in the transport, or when ServiceControl is unable to receive and process the heartbeat messages sent by the endpoint.

-#### Should I deploy the Heartbeat plugin to Production?
-Please ensure that you **do deploy** this plugin to your endpoint in production.
-The information sent by this plugin is vital for monitoring.
-ServicePulse will not be able to indicate if your endpoint is active or not without this information.
+NOTE: It is essential that you deploy this plugin to your endpoint in production for ServicePulse to be able to monitor your endpoint.

 **Related articles**

 - [Introduction to Endpoints and Heartbeats in ServicePulse](/servicepulse/intro-endpoints-heartbeats.md)

-### ServiceControl CustomChecks Plugin
+### CustomChecks Plugin for Endpoint Monitoring

 The custom checks plugin allows the developer of an NServiceBus endpoint to define a set of conditions that are checked on endpoint startup or periodically.